 Many flowers in an inflorescence are pollinated by a single visit of an insect.
 Therefore, it increases the chances of pollination and abundant seed production.

-Based on the order of development of flowers within a cluster, two basic types of inflorescences, racemose and cymose, have been recognized.
+Based on the order of development of flowers within a cluster, two basic types of inflorescences, racemose and cymose, have been recognised.

-Racemose inflorescence - In this type, the floral axis shows growth, producing flowers in the order with the oldest flower at the lowest and youngest at the uppermost.
+Racemose inflorescence - In this type, the floral axis shows growth, producing flowers in order, with the oldest flower at the lowest and the youngest at the uppermost.

 Flowers are the most beautiful parts of the plants.
 Morphologically, the flower is considered a shoot in which sepals, petals, stamens, and carpels are lateral organs.
 It is meant for sexual reproduction.